 The crime rate has decreased over the past decade in Tennessee, going from 37,109 crimes in 2006 to 35,004 by 7% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Any Tennessee peace officer can arrest someone in the state of Tennessee.
-As defined by Tennessee law, a peace officer is “officer, employee or agent of government who has a duty imposed by law to: maintain public order, make arrests for offenses, whether that duty extends to all offenses or is limited to specific offenses; and investigate the commission or suspected commission of offenses.
+Any TN peace officer can arrest someone in this state.
+As defined by TN law, a peace officer is “officer, employee or agent of government who has a duty imposed by law to: maintain public order, make arrests for offenses, whether that duty extends to all offenses or is limited to specific offenses; and investigate the commission or suspected commission of offenses.
 Peace officer also includes an officer, employee or agent of government who has the duty or responsibility to enforce laws and regulations about forests in this state.”

 In some cases, an arrest and criminal record will stay with someone for life.
 In others, they have the option of applying for expunction of their charges and convictions.
 When the arrest did not result in any charges or they were dismissed, or the person was found not guilty, those instances can be removed pretty quickly.
 New laws now allow Class A misdemeanor or Class E felony charges to be expunged as well.
 Offenders must wait five years following the completion of sentencing before applying though.